nickapos/vagrant-chef/vm-automation-presentation.md

   * Templates are JSON files that configure the various components of Packer in order to create one or more machine images.
   * Templates are given to commands such as packer build, which will take the template and actually run the builds within it, producing any resulting machine images.

-Packer templates are often brittle and not so easy to read as Vagrant files.
+Packer templates are often brittle and not so easy to use as Vagrant files.
 The following example retrieves the ubuntu server iso and prepares a system using shell as a provisioner and executing the script setup_things.sh

     {
       "builders": [